RadXGH/sales-data/README.md

 # sales-data
 C program to track sales data.

+## Overview
+This was a program for a university group project in the first semester.

+Program was written in C.

 ## Guide
 - Since the program menus and files were written in Indonesian, this might help:
    - Files